guitarvydas/find-and-replace/README.md

   - a trace of the semantic rules being called (`[1] ...
 [5]`)
   - 3 outputs (again) regarding the 3 parameters `Name: function (lb,cs,rb) {...}`

+background:
+- src.md looks nice when using the Obsidian markdown editor

 Demonstration of a combination of a number of simple concepts ostensibly to play with new syntax: